cisco-en-programmability/terraform-provider-catalystcenter/docs/resources/wireless_settings_rf_profiles.md

 subcategory: ""
 description: |-
   It manages create, read, update and delete operations on Wireless.
-  This resource allows the user to create a custom RF ProfileThis resource allows the user to delete a custom RF ProfileThis resource allows the user to update a custom RF Profile
+  This resource allows the user to create a custom RF ProfileThis resource allows the user to delete a custom RF ProfileThis resource allows the user to update a custom RF Profile.
 ---

 # catalystcenter_wireless_settings_rf_profiles (Resource)